abroroo/til/README.md

 Collection of things I learned as a developer

-A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
+Concise write-ups on small things I learn day to day across a variety of languages and technologies.
 Keeping track of them helps me retain more and makes it easier to share the knowledge with other devs that can benefit from it.

 I love to learn so please let me know if you spot any mistakes or I missed something.
 Feel free to share anything you find useful.